ngohongs/chess-engine/README.md

 https://user-images.githubusercontent.com/56195457/121944122-94a84480-cd52-11eb-8c52-7112ab517e22.mp4

-Chess follows all the rules of classic chess game (Castling, En Passant move etc.)
+Chess follows all the rules of classic chess game (Castling, En Passant move etc.) AI is implemented with Alpha Beta pruning.
+Difficulty of the AI sets the depth of MinMax search.

 ## Run